antononcube/WL-MonadicEventRecordsTransformations-paclet/README.md

 # WL-MonadicEventRecordsTransformations-paclet

-A Wolfram Language (aka Matheamtica) software monad for the transformation of event records.
+A Wolfram Language (aka Mathematica) software monad for the transformation of event records.